-The difference between substance abuse and addiction is very slight.
-Substance abuse means using an illegal substance or using a legal substance in the wrong way.
-Addiction begins as abuse, or using a substance like marijuana or cocaine.
+The difference between substance misuse and addiction is very slight.
+Substance misuse means using an illegal substance or using a legal substance in the wrong way.
+Addiction begins as misuse or using a substance like marijuana or cocaine.

 Being physically addicted means a person’s body actually becomes dependent on a particular substance.
 It also means building tolerance to that substance, so that a person needs a larger dose than ever before to get the same effects.
 Someone who is physically addicted and stops using a substance like drugs, alcohol, or cigarettes may experience withdrawal symptoms.
 The common symptoms of withdrawal are diarrhea, shaking, and generally feeling awful.